-In 2005, a new paradigm appeared in the ab initio secondary structure prediction [55]: instead of formulating the problem as a classic optimization, this new approach uses statistical sampling within the space of solutions.
+In 2005, a new paradigm appeared in the ab initio secondary structure prediction [35]: instead of formulating the problem as a classic optimization, this new approach uses statistical sampling within the space of solutions.
 Besides giving better, more robust, results, it allows for a fruitful adaptation of tools and algorithms derived in a purely combinatorial setting.
-Indeed, we have done significant and original progress in this area recently [68], [5], including combinatorial models for structures with pseudoknots.
-Our aim is to combine this paradigm with a fragment based approach for decomposing structures, such as the cycle decomposition used within F. Major's group [66].
+Indeed, in a joint work with A. Denise (LRI), we have done significant and original progress in this area recently [46], [5], including combinatorial models for structures with pseudoknots.
+Our aim is to combine this paradigm with a fragment based approach for decomposing structures, such as the cycle decomposition used within F. Major's group [44].